xuhongl/ai-attach-lab/README.md

    helm upgrade local-forwarder ./helm-v0.8.4.tgz -f values.yaml --install --set namespaces={} --set namespaces[0].target=$TARGET_NAMESPACE --set namespaces[0].iKey=$AI_KEY
    ```

+   The local forwarder acts as a proxy, to which the instrumented containers in your namespace will send their telemetry data, upon which the local forwarder will forward it to your Application Insights instance in the cloud.

    Now your cluster is connected to Application Insights.
 All eligible workloads (.NET Core, Java, Node) that will be deployed into our target namespace, will automatically be instrumented by a mutating webhook that will change each deployment into the target namespace mainly in three ways:
    * Mount a volume into the pods containing the Application Insights agents for .NET, Java and Node JS.
    * Set some environment variables that make the runtime load the Application Insights agents as additional dependencies.